MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-install-report-server.md

     ![License terms](media/reportserver-install-report-server/pbireportserver-eula.png)

-5. You will need to have a Database Engine available to store the report server database.
+5. You need to have a Database Engine available to store the report server database.
 Select **Next** to install the report server only.

     ![Install files only](media/reportserver-install-report-server/pbireportserver-install-files-only.png)